 Charles Lindbergh made the first-ever solo airplane flight across the Atlantic Ocean.

-Lindbergh was also part of a famous criminal case: at the height of his international celebrity, Lindbergh’s infant son was kidnapped in 1932 and later found dead.
+Charles Lindbergh was also part of a famous criminal case: In 1932, at the height of Lindbergh’s international celebrity, his infant son, Charles Jr., was kidnapped and later found dead.
 The case and subsequent trial was a public sensation.
 A German immigrant named Bruno Hauptmann was convicted of the crime and executed, though in the years since some have claimed he was wrongly accused.

 In the late 1930s, Lindbergh became enamored with Adolf Hitler‘s transformation of Germany, and was a vocal opponent of American entry into World War II.
 His reputation as an anti-Semite and white supremacist was such that President Franklin Roosevelt denied him a command in the Air Corps after the U.S. entered the war.
-Nonetheless, Lindbergh managed to fly combat missions for the U.S. and had a distinguished war record, even managing to fly combat missions in Asia.
+Nonetheless, Lindbergh joined United Aircraft as a technical advisor and in that capacity had a distinguished war record, even managing to fly combat missions in Asia.

 Charles Lindbergh’s 1953 autobiography The Spirit of St. Louis won the Pulitzer Prize.